maxhumber/Carlo/README.md

 }
 ```

-Properly implemented it might look like this:
+Properly implemented your game might look like this:

 ```swift
 struct ConnectThreeGame: CarloGame, CustomStringConvertible, Equatable {